 But larger manufacturers, like those in the automotive industry, found themselves at a disadvantage.
-Except for the very rich, most people in Japan did not own cars.
+Except for the very rich, most people in Japan did not own automobiles.
 With such a limited, small market in their homeland, the Japanese auto manufacturers looked for other markets to conquer.
-They recognized that the market for small inexpensive cars was beginning to boom in Britain and Europe, and decided to try to also market their cars there.
+They recognized that the market for small inexpensive vehicles was beginning to boom in Britain and Europe, and decided to try to also market their cars there.

 Never taunted, Toyota and the other Japanese manufacturers persevered.
 They doggedly continued to refine and upgrade their manufacturing processes until the 1960’s.
 Then things began to turn around.

 In 1961, Honda made the first European Market breakthrough with motorcycles.
 The British motorcycle industry bogged down by years of tradition, fell victim to the Japanese breakthrough.
-Meanwhile, Toyota had changed from being a manufacturer with bad design and limited options to becoming a provider of cars with a modern European look, generous warranty, while also offering low fuel consumption.
+Meanwhile, Toyota had changed from being a manufacturer with bad design and limited options to becoming a provider of vehicles with a modern European look, generous warranty, while also offering low fuel consumption.

 Designing the Toyota 2000GT

-The Toyota 2000GT came into being by the Japanese car manufacturer, Nissan, looking for a replacement for their Datsun Fairlady 1500 and 1600 sports cars.
+The Toyota 2000GT came into fruition by the Japanese car manufacturer, Nissan, looking for a replacement for their Datsun Fairlady 1500 and 1600 sports cars.
 The company realized that the traditional roadster-style sports car market was relatively small and wanted to create a coupe that would attract a wider range of buyers.

 Nissan contracted American designer Albrecht Graf von Goertz and Yamaha to design a suitable model.
 The result was the Nissan A550X, a prototype that closely resembled the second-generation 1963 Chevrolet Corvette.
 Nissan declined to continue with the A550X project but Yamaha was interested in continuing development work.
 In September 1964, the company produced a functioning prototype.

-Yamaha had spent a lot on designing the car but with Nissan not interested, they had no buyer.
+Yamaha had spent a lot on designing the vehicle but with Nissan not interested, they had no buyer.
 They decided to approach Toyota.
 Even though a sports car wasn’t considered to be a good commercial risk, Toyota said yes.

 Toyota had some success in the first and second Japanese Grand Prix events in 1963 and 1964.
-With enthusiasm for all forms of motorsport on the rise in Japan, motorists began to ask car manufacturers to produce higher performance road cars.
+With enthusiasm for all forms of motorsport on the rise in Japan, motorists began to ask automobile manufacturers to produce higher performance road cars.

 In response, Toyota developed several grand touring models to produce practical, high-performance coupes that were comfortable in everyday use yet could be effective on a race track with only minor modifications.

 Soon after the 1964 Japanese Grand Prix in December 1964, the joint development project began in earnest between Toyota and Yamaha.
 The design brief was simple and to the point.
-Toyota told the team was to produce a car that would be equal to or greater than the Porsche 911, the Jaguar E-Type, and even more stylish than Ferrari or Maserati.
+Toyota told the team was to produce a vehicle that would be equal to or greater than the Porsche 911, the Jaguar E-Type, and even more stylish than Ferrari or Maserati.
 “Do whatever necessary to produce the greatest car in the world,” the Toyota 2000GT.

 This design placed the driver and passenger within the sides of the “X” which forced a high central transmission tunnel.
-Combined with a height of only 45.7 inches (1.16m), the interior of the car definitely had a “snug” feeling.
+Combined with a height of only 45.7 inches (1.16m), the interior of the vehicle definitely had a “snug” feeling.
 The dashboard was designed to look like one from a small airplane except covered in a Rosewood veneer, courtesy of Yamaha’s piano division.

 The new 2000GT had independent suspension with unequal length wishbones and front and rear coil springs with telescopic dampers.
 Power-assisted brakes were mounted on all four wheels with the fronts measuring 11 inches and the rears 10.5 inches.
 The dash-mounted handbrake made sure the rear discs were gripped firmly enough to work properly.
 Rack and pinion steering completed the superlative package.

-Both Toyota and Yamaha wanted to ensure that all the technical and aesthetic details about the car were done as perfectly as possible to make sure the “Toy motor” image of the earlier “Toyopet” name was dispelled as completely as possible.
+Both Toyota and Yamaha wanted to ensure that all the technical and aesthetic details about the vehicle were done as perfectly as possible to make sure the “Toy motor” image of the earlier “Toyopet” name was dispelled as completely as possible.

-The external aluminum bodywork of the car was shaped to fit over the Lotus-style backbone chassis with complex curves that resembled a coach-built European sports car rather than anything created in Japan.
+The external aluminum bodywork of the vehicle was shaped to fit over the Lotus-style backbone chassis with complex curves that resembled a coach-built European sports car rather than anything created in Japan.
 Even though the original Nissan A550X concept might have resembled a second-generation Corvette Stingray, the new Toyota 2000GT was much more European in style with the addition of a few unique Japanese-style aesthetics.

-To meet California headlight height regulations, the 2000GT designers positioned retracting headlights into the hood while changing the original lower headlights into driving lights to give the car a better lighting system than most other sports cars of the era.
+To meet California headlight height regulations, the 2000GT designers positioned retracting headlights into the hood while changing the original lower headlights into driving lights to give the vehicle a better lighting system than most other sports cars of the era.